 Hampi Landscapes in 60 Minutes

-The Third Eye Tour consisted of 60 odd crew members which had organisers, skateboarders, media and friends.
+The Third Eye Tour consisted of 60 odd crew members which had organizers, skateboarders, media, and friends.
 We were all quite spread out at different locations that it was hard to communicate and formulate a plan for the shoot.
 Also, since most of them had hardly any clue about the magnificent Hampi, it wasn’t easy.
-Sometimes, it’s very important to know about a place, it’s history and culture for being able to successfully incorporate it in the scheme of things.
+Sometimes, it’s very important to know about a place, it’s history, and culture for being able to successfully incorporate it in the scheme of things.

 A small crew gathered early in the morning and went around a few places in the town shooting some action shots amidst huge curious onlookers & locals.
 A shoot I thoroughly enjoyed and kept wishing that we had more time to explore and more number of skateboarders for more scintillating images.
 By late afternoon, we returned to our camp had lunch, shared my images, discussed a few things and it was time for me to return back home.

 In the evening, I had roughly an hour before I had to board my bus and I really wanted to go shoot some Hampi landscapes around sunset time.
 I knew the light would be dramatic and ideal to get some nice landscape images.
 I dropped my bags at Mango Tree restaurant and headed for a stroll around the temple and upon the small rocky hill.
 Here, I wasn’t shooting for anything or for anybody except myself.
 So, I was pretty relaxed and experimental in the shooting.
 Later, In the process, I realized that I had to come back here on my own and spend a good amount of time exploring the unlimited number of compositions, lighting situations at different seasons to really capture the essence of this once magnificent city, now in ruins.
 Just then, the sun had set, I was hungry, I had a bus to catch and my next adventure awaited.